svnty/homosexuality-simulator/README.md

 ## Abstract

 Homosexuality was simulated as a genetic trait using custom software.
 Each year in the simulation a random percent of the population within a range would produce offspring, homosexuals would not breed and pass on their genes, the laws of seggregation was applied to the offspring using the parents genome.
-The simulator produced results indicating that if homosexuality was the condition of having recessive alleles for all genes involved in homosexuality the number of homosexuals averaged at around 0.08% of the population.
+The simulator produced results indicating that if homosexuality was the condition of having recessive alleles for all genes involved in homosexuality the number of homosexuals averaged at around 0.08% ± 0.075% of the population.
 This result implys there is a large sociological or psychological aspect to same-sex attraction.

 ## Introduction

 Five autosomal loci have been discovered as signifcantly associated with same-sex attraction (Ganna et al, 2019).
 Meaningful predictions of someones sexuality from genetic loci is not producable, indicating large individual variance and response to inherited traits, however same-sex sexual behavior can be observed to run in families and genetically identical twins.
-Yearly increasing homosexuality rates puts into the question the assertion that individuals are born exclusively attracted to the same sex and opens the discussion for the sociological and psychological influences on same-sex sexual behavior.
+Yearly increasing homosexuality rates puts into the question the assertion that individuals are born exclusively attracted to the same sex and opens the discussion for the environmental influences on same-sex sexual behavior.
+The initial assumption was that a sub-set of the species that did not reproduce would be removed from the gene pool and eventually lead to extincton.
 Software was created to estimate the potential pool size for genetically and exclusively homosexual individuals, discussed further in the methods section.

 ## Methods